 5. Layout a plan to getting where you want to be.

 Now that you have found your purpose, you need to know how to get there.
 Using the list of people that are in your dream role is helpful for this step.
 You can see what path they may have previously taken or what entry level jobs you can start at to gain experience.
 I also like to reach out to these people to see if I can get an interview or even just email them a few questions.
 You’d be surprised at how willing people are to sit down with you.

-Think about where you want to be in 1 to 5 years, but use this 90 day goal plan to start making moves today.
+Think about where you want to be in 1 to 5 years, but also use a 90 day goal plan to start making moves today.
 I love long term visualizing, but I think listing out small steps over and over helps us actually be successful.
-It also helps make your goal less daunting if it's one small chunk at a time.
-Try to keep all of your notes together in 1 notebook, so you can look back at the different lists you've made.
+It also helps make your goal less daunting if it’s one small chunk at a time.
+Try to keep all of your notes together in one notebook, so you can look back at the different lists you’ve made.

 I think it’s AWESOME that you want to find your purpose in life.
 Not many people focus on finding what makes them happy, but I think it’s super important.
 It’s ok if you’re still feeling a little lost after reading the 5 steps.
 This process may take some deep thinking and time before you find your exact purpose.
 It’s also ok to work and try different things, then change your mind as you go.
 Sometimes those prior career choices help give us skills we will need later to be successful.